rosadecsai/reviewer_profile/README.md

 ### References
 * Rodríguez-Sánchez, R., Montero-Parodi, J.J., García , J.A., Fdez-Valdivia,J. What motivates reviewers in Information Science?
 An empirical study of goal intentions and  monetary incentives.
 Submitted to a JCR journal.
 * Garcia J.A., Rodriguez-Sánchez R., Fdez-Valdivia J. (2023).
 How to motivate a reviewer with a present bias to work harder.
-Submitted to Journal of Information Science.
+Submitted to Journal of Infometrics.
 Preprint https://www.researchgate.net/publication/367379661_How_to_motivate_a_reviewer_with_a_present_bias_to_work_harder.

 ### Example of execution
 From the command line: